 A copy of the Policy & Procedures for Reviewing and Appealing An Assigned Grade may be obtained from the Office of Advising Services.
 In addition, the Policy is located in the Academic Policy Manual in each academic department office and in the Library.

 References: Family Educational Rights and Privacy Act of 1974California's Education Code, Section 67100 et. seq., Title 5 Section 41301; CSU Executive Order No.628 Policy & Procedures for Reviewing and Appealing an Assigned Grade (APM 242)

-Recommended by the Academic Senate August 1979 Approved by the Vice President-in-Charge September 1979 Amended 4/84; 5/96; 3/30/01
+Approved by the Vice President-in-Charge September 1979 Amended 4/84; 5/96; 3/30/01